grammyjs/website/site/docs/plugins/commands.md

 ## Finding the Nearest Command

-Even though Telegram it's capable of auto completing the registered commands, sometimes users do type them manually and, in some cases, happen to make mistakes.
+Even though Telegram is capable of auto completing the registered commands, sometimes users do type them manually and, in some cases, happen to make mistakes.
 The Commands plugin helps you deal with that by allowing you to suggest a command that might be what the user wanted in the first place.
-It is compatible with custom prefixes, so you don't have to worry about that, and it's usage is quite straight-forward:
+It is compatible with custom prefixes, so you don't have to worry about that, and its usage is quite straight-forward:

 ::: code-group